 Robert previously served as the Director of Finance and Information Systems at Oxfam GB, and prior to that worked in professional practice for PriceWaterhouseCoopers for 26 years.
 His work for PwC was characterised by exposure to a broad range of both for-profit and not-for-profit organisations.
-He currently serves on the board of a major not-for-profit organisation, and has, until recently, been a member of the ICAEW Corporate Governance Committee.
+He has served as a member of the ICAEW Corporate Governance Committee and is currently a board member of a major not-for-profit organisation.